 Track prepares students for any profession that requires strong analytic, communication, cultural, and aesthetic skills and for academic study in literary and cultural studies.

 As outlined in Liberal Studies section with the following specifications:

 Humanities-Literature: ENGL 122 Mathematics: 3 credits Liberal Studies Electives: 6 credits, no courses with ENGL prefixCollege: Foreign Language Intermediate Level (1)

 Three courses with ENGL prefix except: ENGL 100,101, 121, 122, and 202

 Intermediate-level foreign language may be included in Liberal Studies electives.

-An internship, aside from counting for up to 6cr toward the major, makes the BA degree recipient much more employable by providing job experience.
+Although not a requirement for the degree, an internship, aside from counting for up to six creditrs toward the major, makes the BA degree recipient much more employable by providing job experience.
 Students should see the English BA internship director for advice about available openings.

 Courses used to fulfill core requirements cannot also be used to fulfill track requirements.